lopezdsr/sql-query/sqlref/sql_reference.md

 A Cloud {{site.data.keyword.cos_short}} Uniform Resource Identifier (COS URI) is a string of characters that uniquely identifies an object on Cloud {{site.data.keyword.cos_short}}.
 By definition URIs are case-insensitive.

 The syntax of a COS URI is thoroughly described in section [Table unique resource identifier](/docs/services/sql-query?topic=sql-query-overview#table-unique-resource-identifier).

+<h3 id ="CRN_TABLE">CRN_TABLE</h3>

+A database table CRN is a unique identifier consisting of the CRN of a database service instance and a specific table name that instance.
+The user must have access to this service instance and its credentials.

+The syntax of a table CRN is thoroughly described in section [Table unique resource identifier](/docs/services/sql-query?topic=sql-query-overview#table-unique-resource-identifier).

+<h3 id ="DB2_TABLE_URI">DB2_TABLE_URI</h3>

+A Db2 table URI is a string of characters that uniquely identifies a table in a {{site.data.keyword.Db2_on_Cloud_long_notm}} instance.
+The instance must be enabled for IAM and the IBMid of the user must have been added as a database user.

+The syntax of a Db2 Table URI is thoroughly described in section [Table unique resource identifier](/docs/services/sql-query?topic=sql-query-overview#table-unique-resource-identifier).

 <h3 id="identifier">Identifier</h3>